tvallotton/sqlc-python-asyncpg/README.md

 It is designed for use with the asyncpg driver and offers enhanced customization for generated Python code.

 ## Usage
-And example usage of the plugin with all its options:
+An example usage of the plugin with all its options:
 ```yaml
 version: "2"
 plugins: